poliu2s/ansible/README.md

 ansiblization project
 =====================

-Server configurations of various server setups put into source control.
+Server configurations of various setups put into source control.

 Two servers are:
 * [rukia]  162.219.4.102